karlotness/nn-benchmark/README.md

 This is the code implementing the systems considered in the paper as well as to run the experiments whose results are reported.

+**Note:** The code we include here is preliminary.
+We plan to do additional cleanup, and to produce a more polished code repository and additional information for users, as well as maintaining this as we extend the benchmark.

 ## Dependencies

 We use Anaconda to manage the dependencies for this project.
 The